-You can manage and configure your IBM[®] @server BladeCenter[TM] 2-Port Fibre Channel Switch Module through a Telnet connection to the embedded command line interface (CLI) or by using the IBM BladeCenter SAN Utility application.
-The SAN Utility provides an intuitive graphical user interface (GUI) that you can use to configure multiple Fibre Channel switch modules through other connected SAN devices from a single interface.
-The IBM BladeCenter SAN Utility application is referred to throughout this publication as the SAN Utility.
-The IBM BladeCenter 2-Port Fibre Channel Switch Module is referred to throughout this publication as the switch module.
+You can manage and configure your IBM® @server BladeCenterTM 2-Port Fibre Channel Switch Module through a Telnet connection to the embedded command line interface (CLI) or by using the IBM BladeCenter SAN Utility application.
+The SAN Utility application provides an intuitive graphical user interface (GUI) that you can use to configure multiple Fibre Channel Switch modules through other connected SAN devices from a single interface.
+The IBM BladeCenter SAN Utility application is referred to throughout this document as the SAN Utility.
+The IBM BladeCenter 2-Port Fibre Channel Switch Module is also referred to throughout this document as the I/O module, fibre channel switch, switch module, or switch.
+The IBM @server BladeCenter and IBM @server BladeCenter T units are also referred to throughout this document as the BladeCenter unit.